avdi/ivar/README.md

 puts sandwich.to_s
 ```

 The `ivar` macro pre-initializes the specified instance variables to `nil` before the initializer is called, which prevents warnings about unknown instance variables.
+You only need to pre-declare variables that might be referenced before they are explicitly set - variables that are always set in the initializer don't need to be pre-declared.

 ### Inheritance